PidgeonTools/PidgeonRenderFarm/README.md

 or go to "Control Panel" -> "System and Security" -> "Windows Defender Firewall" -> "Advanced settings" -> add your custom (TCP)-port to the firewall.

 #### Linux
 Run the following commands.
 It will add an firewall exception.
+Be sure to replace ``<your port>`` with the one you set in the settings!

 ``firewall-cmd --permanent --add-port=<your port>/tcp``